USNS Comfort Performs A Cataract Surgery

-ST. GEORGE'S, Grenada (June 11, 2025) Lt.
-Caleb Choi, a resident nurse assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20), assists in performing a cataract surgery aboard Comfort during Continuing Promise 2025 in St. George’s, Grenada, June 11, 2025.
-Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Deven Fernandez)
+ST. GEORGE'S, Grenada (June 11, 2025) Surgeons aboard the Mercy-class hospital ship USNS Comfort (T-AH 20) perform multiple cataract surgeries during Continuing Promise 2025, in St. George's, Grenada, June 11, 2025.
+Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen exiting partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organization.
+(U.S. Navy video by Mass Communication Specialist 2nd Class Deven Fernandez)

 |Date Taken: